Samuel Bowles (journalist): Emily Dickinson

 Bowles had a strong friendship with Susan and Austin Dickinson and frequently visited The Evergreens, their home in Amherst, Massachusetts.
 Apparently, Bowles found The Evergreens a refuge during his bouts of illness and when he was attending trustee meetings for Amherst College.
 Of Bowles, Susan Dickinson wrote, "His range of topics was unlimited, now some plot of local politics, rousing his honest rage, now some rare effusion of fine sentiment over an unpublished poem which he would draw from his pocket, having received it in advance from the fascinated editor."
 Poet Emily Dickinson met Bowles at her brother's home.
 They shared common interests as reformers, both supporting ending slavery and suffrage for women.
 Subsequently, Dickinson wrote Bowles at least fifty letters, mostly between 1861 and 1862.
 Dickinson also sent some forty poems to Bowles, making him one of the most important recipients of her work.
 Bowles did publish some of Dickinson's poems in the Republican, but never any that she sent to him through these private correspondences.

 Some scholars believe Bowles was Dickinson's infamous secret love interest; others consider him a confidant and publisher of her poetry.
-Richard Sewell, a Dickinson biographer wrote, "She was in deeply in love with him for several years and never ceased loving him at a distance for the rest of her life."
+Richard Sewall, a Dickinson biographer wrote, "She was in deeply in love with him for several years and never ceased loving him at a distance for the rest of her life."
 However, John McDermott says Dickinson's letters to Bowles "do not suggest intimacy at all.
 Instead, they reveal a pattern that might be expected between friends (equals), but also a more formal, advisory nature".
-Regardless, the relationship between Bowles and Dickinson was complex; the two had a falling out in 1863 that lasted eleven years, despite that fact that he still visited her brother next door.
+Regardless, the relationship between Bowles and Dickinson was complex; the two had a falling out in 1863 that lasted eleven years, despite the fact that he still visited her brother next door.
 Their conflict finally ended when her father, Edward, died in 1874.
 Other than family members, Bowles was the only person Dickinson spoke to at her father's funeral.
 She then broke the gap in their correspondence, sending a letter to thank Bowles for his kindness at the time of her father's death.

 In 1875, Dickinson wrote Bowles again, saying, "We miss your vivid Face and the besetting Accents, you bring from Numidian Haunts."
 With her reference to Africa (Numidia), Dickinson is referencing Bowles' recent trip to the South—Washington, D.C. to be exact—where Bowles had gone to follow contentious Congressional discussions about the Force Bill which allowed the government to use force to protect African American politicians and voters from violence and intimidation.
 Bowles also liked to visit the warmer climate of Washington during the winters of Massachusetts.
 Therefore, this comment is an inside joke and also an indication that the two enjoyed political discourse.

 Annually, Bowles sent flowers to the Dickinson family on the anniversary of Edward Dickinson's death.